genitrust/dashwallet-ios/WallofCoins-README.md

 **POST /api/v1/auth/<phone>/authorize/**

 Use this endpoint to obtain an auth token (and auth cookie) in exchange to a valid authentication data.
 Currently you can post either your **‘password’** or your **‘deviceCode’**.
 In case of successful authentication, response will contain current registration info, authentication source name (device or password) and authentication token along with its expiration time.
+It should require to pass **‘deviceId’**, which will get from **GET /api/v1/devices/** API and for that you need to pass **‘token’** in header called **‘X-Coins-Api-Token’**.
+For new phone number, you must register a device by calling **POST /api/v1/devices/** and it will give **‘id’** in response, that you need to use as **‘deviceId’** and need to pass in this API.
 Example:

 **POST /api/v1/auth/15005550006/authorize/**
 ```
 {
 “deviceCode”: “aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa”
+"deviceId": "430"
 }
 ```
 Response: